dhis2/capture-app/docs/user/using-the-capture-app.md

 2. Select your organisation unit and program from the menu on the top.
 ![](resources/images/duplicates-on-creation-01.png)

-3. Click "New" -> "New person in Child Programme"
+3. Click **Create new person**
 ![](resources/images/duplicates-on-creation-02.png)

 4. Fill in the first name in the form. **Remember, the first name we have checked as "Searchable" in the maintenance app.**
-Click **Save new**.
+Click **Save person**.
 The system will start looking for possible duplicates that match the name Sarah.
 ![](resources/images/duplicates-on-creation-03.png)

 5. The system will automatically show a list of possible duplicates if there are any.
 ![](resources/images/duplicates-on-creation-04.png)

-6. You can choose to make a new enrollement by clicking **Save new** or if you see the right person in the list - you can view the dashboard.
+6. You can choose to make a new enrollement by clicking **Save as new** or if you see the right person in the list - you can view the dashboard.
 ![](resources/images/duplicates-on-creation-05.png)

 > **Tip**